opencog/atomspace/Design-Notes.md

           (Type 'Predicate)
           (SexNode "input")))
 ```
 which indicates both the type, and the directionality.
-(I want to make
-a joke about the Manosphere, here.
-Something about taking a plain lambda
-and looksmaxxing it.
-Hypergamy and gender-affirming care for declarative
-programming interfaces.
-The mysogeny of higher-order logic.
-Constructive
-mathematics is just a construction of mathematicians.
-But I digress...)
+(This might not
+be quite right; further below, there's a proposal to include the names.

 ### Named Outputs
 The proposal above, repeated here, can now be critiqued and deconstructed: